-- 1. Why is FreshDirect resistant to imitation from incumbent firms? - 2.
-What advantages does FreshDirect have that insulate the firm from serious competition from startups copying its model? - 3.
-How can information technology help a firm build a brand inexpensively? - 4.
-Describe BlueNile's advantages over a traditional jewelry chain. - 5.
+- 1. Define and diagram the value chain. - 2.
+Discuss the elements of FreshDirect's value chain and the technologies that FreshDirect uses to give the firm a competitive advantage.
+Why is FreshDirect resistant to imitation from incumbent firms?
+What advantages does FreshDirect have that insulate the firm from serious competition from start-ups copying its model? - 3.
+Which firm should adopt third-party software to automate its supply chain-Dell or Apple?
+Why?
+Identify another firm that might be at risk if it adopted generic enterprise software.
+Why do you think this is risky and what would you recommend as an alternative? - 4.
+Identify two firms in the same industry that have different value chains.
+Why do you think these firms have different value chains?
+What role do you think technology plays in the way that each firm competes?
+Do these differences enable strategic positioning?
+Why or why not? - 5.
+How can information technology help a firm build a brand inexpensively? - 6.
+Describe BlueNile's advantages over a traditional jewelry chain.
+Can conventional jewelers successfully copy BlueNile?
+Why or why not? - 7.
 What are switching costs?
-What role does technology play in strengthening a firm's switching costs? - 6.
+What role does technology play in strengthening a firm's switching costs? - 8.
 In most markets worldwide, Google dominates search.
-Why hasn't Google shown similar dominance in e-mail, as well? - 7.
+Why hasn't Google shown similar dominance in e-mail, as well? - 9.
 Should Lands' End fear losing customers to rivals that copy its custom clothing initiative?
-Why or why not? - 8.
+Why or why not? - 10.
 How can technology be a distribution channel?
-Name a firm that has tried to leverage its technology as a distribution channel. - 9.
+Name a firm that has tried to leverage its technology as a distribution channel. - 11.
 Do you think it is possible to use information technology to achieve competitive advantage?
 If so, how?
-If not, why not? - 10.
+If not, why not? - 12.
 What are network effects?
-Name a product or service that has been able to leverage network effects to its advantage. - 11.
+Name a product or service that has been able to leverage network effects to its advantage. - 13.
 For well over a decade, Dell earned above average industry profits.
 But lately the firm has begun to struggle.
-What changed? - 12.
+What changed? - 14.
 What are the potential sources of switching costs if you decide to switch cell phone service providers?
 Cell phones?
 Operating systems?
-PayTV service? - 13.
-Why is an innovation based on technology alone often subjected to intense competition? - 14.
+PayTV service? - 15.
+Why is an innovation based on technology alone often subjected to intense competition? - 16.
 Can you think of firms that have successfully created competitive advantage even though other firms provide essentially the same thing?
-What factors enable this success? - 15.
-What role did network effects play in your choice of an instant messaging client?
+What factors enable this success?

+- 17. What role did network effects play in your choice of an instant messaging client?
 Of an operating system?
+Of a social network?
 Of a word processor?
-Why do so many firms choose to standardize on Microsoft Windows? - 16.
+Why do so many firms choose to standardize on Microsoft Windows? - 18.
 What can a firm do to prepare for the inevitable expiration of a patent (patents typically expire after twenty years)?
 Think in terms of the utilization of other assets and the development of advantages through employment of technology.